rivm-syso/SBoo/README.md

 need to be available in the same parent directory.
 The preferred approach is creating two R projects in R-Studio.
-Take care that sometimes there are breaking changes between SBooScripts and SBoo, meaning you need to correct branch (e.g. main with main or development with development in both repositories).
+Take care that sometimes there are breaking changes between SBooScripts and SBoo, meaning you need the correct branch (e.g. main with main or development with development in both repositories).

 # Usage